-- Make a digital reflection presentation (Choose a favorite - ideas include Animoto - TeachersFirst review, Adobe Spark in K-12 - TeachersFirst review, or Slideful - TeachersFirst review.)
+- Make a digital reflection presentation (Choose a favorite - ideas include Animoto - TeachersFirst review, Adobe Creative Cloud Express for Education - TeachersFirst review, or Slideful - TeachersFirst review.)

 - Display data from the experiment in a personal reflection showing a side by side comparison (Great tools include - Daytum - Teachers First review and Data GIF Maker - Teachers First review.)

 - My Plate projects - Students can glue pictures to large circles to create a healthy plate to share and display.